-By 2021, nearly 28 billion IoT devices and networks will be able to communicate with each other across a low-latency infrastructure.
+By 2021, nearly 28 billion Internet of Thing (IoT) devices and networks will be able to communicate with each other across a low-latency infrastructure.
 According to a report from Research and Markets, we’ll have more than 100 billion connected devices, each with a dozen sensors or more, worldwide by 2025.
 5G connectivity and AI technology will fuel much of this transformation.

 The trillion-sensor economy will belong to the companies who’ve prepared for it.

 One of the most significant changes the trillion-sensor economy will bring is the massive increase in data collection.
 IoT endpoints generate data that can be collected and analyzed locally or in the cloud.
 And in order to create real-time analytics based on data collected by sensors, companies will need a low-latency infrastructure in place.
 Only then will you be able to effectively provide the types of data-driven experiences consumers and businesses will expect.

 Now’s the time to be thinking about how your company’s data will be stored in decades to come.
 One emerging trend is the need for both hyperscale data centers and edge data centers.
 Together, they provide the type of scalability necessary to handle increased capacity along with localized processing power positioned closer to end users.

 Preparing your company, products, and services for the trillion-sensor economy requires a holistic view of all the components involved.
 It’s an immensely complex ecosystem — a blending of intelligent products, applications, connectivity, and management.
 And in many cases, all of these elements need to be executed worldwide while accounting for regional differences.
 Add in the need to protect against privacy threats while maintaining data integrity, and you need to be thinking about each step of the process from the start.

 The interconnections involved in developing IoT devices — all while focusing on a go-to-market strategy — require a team that’s been there before and can bring your vision to life.